d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 this time using the Xavier initializer.
 The loss function and the training algorithm still use the cross-entropy loss function and minibatch stochastic gradient descent.
-Since each epoch takes tens of second to run, we visualize the training loss in a finer granularity.
+Since each epoch takes tens of seconds to run, we visualize the training loss in a finer granularity.

 ```{.python .input}
 # Saved in the d2l package for later use